component-driven/component-driven-development/src/exercises/exercise05/Readme.md

 There's one issue with our form: on small screens the input field is too small to type anything.
 Let’s make our form responsive: wrap the button to the next line on narrow screens.

-All Grid Styled props are [responsive](https://jxnblk.com/grid-styled/responsive), meaning that they accept different values for different browser window widths, if you pass an array:
+All Rebass Grid props are [responsive](https://github.com/rebassjs/grid#responsive-styles), meaning that they accept different values for different browser window widths, if you pass an array:

 ```jsx static
 <Box